morningsunshine0401/Ruun_protocol/README.md

 # 2. Methods

-1. Socket Communication: The project uses UDP sockets for sending and receiving messages between the robot and the control station.
+1. Socket Communication: The project uses UDP sockets for sending and receiving messages between the UAVs.

 2. Message Integrity: To ensure the integrity of the messages exchanged, a CRC-16 (Cyclic Redundancy Check) checksum is calculated and included in each message.

-3. Encryption and Decryption: The ruun_crypto module handles the encryption and decryption of messages using Python-based encryption libraries.
-This ensures secure communication between the robot and the control station.
+3. Encryption and Decryption: The ruun_crypto module handles the encryption and decryption of messages using a simple XOR calculation.
+This ensures secure communication between the UAVs.

 # 3. Setting Up Your Workspace

 To set up your workspace to use this project, follow the steps below:

-1. Clone the project repository into your ROS workspace's src directory: cd ~/your_ros_workspace/src git clone https://github.com/your_username/ruun_robotics_project.git
+1. Clone the project repository into your ROS workspace's src directory: cd ~/ruun_ws/src git clone https://github.com/your_username/ruun_robotics_project.git

 Replace your_ros_workspace with the path to your ROS workspace and your_username with your GitHub username.